TechExamples/CrudExample/README.txt

 	     500 - INTERNAL_SERVER_ERROR  --Due to server issue update not happend 202 - ACCEPTED --Deleted successfully

+POST /admin/{id}/file  --To upload multiple files to employee {id}
+	VAR: filenames - Array of filenameS to be uploaded files - Array of files to uploaded
+	RET: 400 - BAD_REQUEST -- Request is incorrect
+	     500 - INTERNAL_SERVER_ERROR  --Due to server issue, files uploaded not happend 201 - CREATED --Uploaded successfully

 GET /admin/{id}/file/{filename}  --To get a file {filename} for employee with id {id}
 	RET: 400 - BAD_REQUEST -- Request is incorrect
-		 204 - NO_CONTENT  --No data found
-		 500 - INTERNAL_SERVER_ERROR  --Due to server issue update not happend 200 - OK -- fetched file {filename} for employee {id}
+		 404 - NOT_FOUND --Filename {filename} for Employee with id {id} not found in DB 500 - INTERNAL_SERVER_ERROR  --Due to server issue update not happend 200 - OK -- fetched file {filename} for employee {id}

 DELETE /admin/{id}/file/{filename}  --To delete a file {filename} for employee with id {id}
 	RET: 400 - BAD_REQUEST -- Request is incorrect
-	     404 - NOT_FOUND  -- Employee with id not found in DB
-	     500 - INTERNAL_SERVER_ERROR  --Due to server issue update not happend 202 - ACCEPTED --Deleted {filename} for employee {id}
+	     204 - NO_CONTENT  -- Filename {filename} for Employee with id {id} not found in DB 500 - INTERNAL_SERVER_ERROR  --Due to server issue update not happend 202 - ACCEPTED --Deleted {filename} for employee {id}